Type 63 (tank): Overview

+Armaments and electronics

-The weapons array consists of the 85 mm Type 62-85TC rifled gun, the 7.62 mm Type 59T coaxial medium machine gun and the 12.7 mm Type 54 anti-aircraft heavy machine gun which is a Chinese copy of Soviet 12.7 mm DShK 1938/46 heavy machine gun.
-Also a 7.62 mm Type 59T anti-aircraft medium machine gun can be additionally fitted to left hand side turret hatch.
-85 mm Type 62-85TC rifled gun is the same gun as the one fitted in Type 62 light tank and can fire AP, APHE, HE, Frag-HE, HEAT, APFSDF-T and smoke rounds.
-The gun has maximum range of 12,200 m and maximum aimed range of 1,870 m and has a rate of fire of eight round per minute.
+The weapons array consists of the 85 mm Type 62-85TC rifled gun, the 7.62 mm Type 59T coaxial medium machine gun, and the 12.7 mm Type 54 anti-aircraft heavy machine gun, which is a Chinese copy of the Soviet 12.7 mm DShK 1938/46 heavy machine gun.
+Also, a 7.62 mm Type 59T anti-aircraft medium machine gun can be additionally fitted to the left-hand side turret hatch.
+85 mm Type 62-85TC rifled gun is the same gun as the one fitted in the Type 62 light tank and can fire AP, APHE, HE, Frag-HE, HEAT, APFSDF-T, and smoke rounds.
+The gun has a maximum range of 12,200 m and a maximum aimed range of 1,870 m and has a rate of fire of eight rounds per minute.
 The gun is not stabilized and is aimed via an optical gun sight.
 It can be elevated or depressed between +22 and -4 degrees.
-The Type 63 amphibious light tank is characterized by having poor accuracy, given the primitive optical gun sights that the gunner has to use and lack of a gun stabilizer, a fire control system and a night vision equipment.
-Type 63 amphibious light tanks are also equipped with a man-portable anti-aircraft missile launcher which is fired by a crew member standing in one of the turret hatches.
-Type 63 cannot fire its main gun while it swims due to the lack of fire control system.
+The Type 63 amphibious light tank is characterized by having poor accuracy, given the primitive optical gun sights that the gunner has to use and the lack of proper gun stabilizer, fire control system, and night vision equipment.

+Type 63 amphibious light tanks are also equipped with a man-portable anti-aircraft missile launcher, which is fired by a crew member standing in one of the turret hatches.
+Type 63 cannot fire its main gun while it swims due to the lack of fire control systems.
 The vehicle carries 47 rounds for the 85 mm Type 62-85TC rifled gun, 2000 rounds for the 7.62 mm Type 59T medium machine gun(s) and 500 rounds for the 12.7 mm Type 54 anti-aircraft heavy machine gun.